eniolaomotee/BlogGator-Go/README.md

-# BlogGator-Go - RSS Feed Aggregator CLI
+# BlogGator - RSS Feed Aggregator CLI

-Gator is a command-line RSS feed aggregator that allows you to follow and browse RSS feeds directly from your terminal.
+BlogGator is a command-line RSS feed aggregator that allows you to follow and browse RSS feeds directly from your terminal.
 Built with Go and PostgreSQL.

 ## Prerequisities
 Before running BlogGator, you'll need to have the following installed: